This post may contain affiliate links.

-The first thing that came to my mind when a young man pulled a gun on me on a South of France train yesterday was that no one would believe me if I blogged about it, especially if I also blogged about the bull-sized Russian punk rocker with a chihuahua who got mad at me a week ago.
+The first thing that came to my mind when a young man pulled a gun on me on a South of France train was that no one would believe me if I wrote about it, especially if I also wrote about the bull-sized Russian punk rocker with a chihuahua who got mad at me on the train a week ago.

 Then I worried that if I blogged about the man who pulled a gun on me and/or the bull-sized punk rocker with a chihuahua people would think the regional trains in the South of France are dangerous, and that is just not true.